anushka25mip10008-ux/digital-literacy/README.md

-# 🌐 Digital Literacy Project

-Name: anushka jaiswal
+Name: Anushka Jaiswal
-Registration Number:
+Registration Number: 25MIP10008
-Branch: Integrated M.Tech CSE(computational and data science)
+Branch: Integrated M.Tech CSE (computational and data science)
 Year: First Year
 Course Code: CSE0001
 Course Title: Digital Literacy

-Project Overview
-This repository contains my Digital Literacy Project completed as part of the CSE0001 course.
-The objective of this project is to develop essential digital skills required for academic and professional growth.
-The project covers digital awareness, professional online presence, collaboration platforms, communication etiquette, and cybercrime awareness.
+This Digital Literacy Project is designed to develop essential skills required to navigate the digital world safely, responsibly, and professionally.
+As part of this project, I have completed five tasks that cover key aspects of digital literacy, including awareness, digital presence, online platforms, communication etiquette, and cybercrime prevention.

-All tasks are organized into separate folders as required and documented through screenshots, files, and a detailed project report.
+The project includes creating an infographic to spread awareness, building professional profiles on platforms like GitHub and LinkedIn, exploring coding and collaboration tools, drafting professional emails, and understanding cybercrime through a case study and prevention checklist.

+All the work has been organized in a structured GitHub repository, along with a detailed project report documenting my learning and reflections.
+This project has helped me improve my technical skills, communication abilities, and awareness of responsible digital behavior, making me better prepared for academic and professional environments.